-Warm up a crowd with this simple spiced cider.
+Warm-up a crowd with this simple spiced cider.
 All you need is a carton of apple cider and a few seasonal spices to make this drink recipe.
-Impress your guests by serving it in carved out apple "cups" garnished with cinnamon sticks (they also make pretty table decor!).
+Impress your guests by serving it garnished with cinnamon sticks (they also make pretty table decor!).
 These cheap Thanksgiving drink recipes might be easy to make, but we guarantee everyone will go back for (at least) a second cup.

 Get the recipe: Hot Spiced Cider